Further severe thunderstorms were expected across Europe on Sunday after a day of deadly storms on Saturday.

 In France, 11 people – 10 of them children – were injured after being struck during a birthday celebration at Parc Monceau in central Paris.
 The adult and three of the children were reported to have sustained life-threatening injuries.

-Major thunderstorms are not uncommon at this time of year, but a low pressure centre is covering a large swathe of the continent.
+Major thunderstorms are not uncommon at this time of year, but a low pressure centre is covering a large swath of the continent.
 High surface temperatures and cold air aloft, allowed cumulonimbus clouds to rise more than 10,000 metres through the atmosphere on Saturday.

 This mass ascent of air causes it to cool and condense, forming water droplets and ice pellets.
 Frictional forces within the clouds cause a build-up of static electricity which is eventually released as a discharge, either between clouds, into the surrounding atmosphere, or down to the ground.